 First thing’s first.
 I’m definitely not a butcher, so please refrain from comments telling me that I’m doing it wrong, or that it’s not neat enough etc. etc. etc… There likely is a more professional way to bone a chicken, but this is how I like to roll.

-I’m a home cook.
-And like most home cooks, I learn how to do things by reading books, watching other people and YouTube.
+As a self-taught cook, I learn how to do things by reading books, other people and YouTube videos.
 Then armed with all that third party knowledge, I work out how to do things my way… The easy Breezy way.

 Anyhoo, this is my step-by-step method for boning a chicken… And, if you want me to show you in person, why don’t you just go ahead and book a class 🙂